logictester/fortigate/source/index.rst

    end

-4. Complete the **SSL VPN** configuration to match to your current environment
+4. Complete the **SSL VPN** configuration to match your current environment

 - **SSL-VPN Settings**